 Morning Talk: Quarter Life Crisis

 However, as a woman, I can relate to my female friends’ insecurity.
 I’ve been there.
-One by one my friends got engaged or married, and deep inside I wished I have it too, soon, until I came to one point that this all, the insecurity and life problem, is an iterative thing.
+One by one my friends got engaged or married, and deep inside I wished I have it too, soon, until I came to one point where this all, the insecurity and life problem, is an iterative thing.
 The crisis will always be there.
 No matter how old we are.
-I like Iqbal Hariadi’s point of view that saw a quarter life crisis as a phase we need to pass, just like other stage of life.
+I like Iqbal Hariadi’s point of view that saw a quarter-life crisis as a phase we need to pass, just like other stages of life.
 Each phase has surely its own obstacles.
 You turn 30, you will face particular problems.
 You turn 40, life problems may differ but they are still there.
 Life just goes on.

 For me, self-control plays an important role to go through this quarter-life-crisis-thingy.
 It is only me who can control my mind to not feel less after seeing someone’s achievement on the screen.
-I urge myself to turn the jealousy or insecurity into a power to do things that might be useful for others because you know what?
+I urge myself to turn jealousy or insecurity into a power to do things that might be useful for others because you know what?
 We are young, free, and full of energy!

 And to all my female friends: